tigerfarm/tigtaskrouterworker/README.md

 - In your TaskRouter Workers Application, Accept and Reject options are highlighted.
 <img src="TR_WorkerAr.jpg" width="300"/>

 - Click Accept.
+When you accept a call, TaskRouter will dial your TaskRouter worker phone number("contact_uri").
-Your phone will ring, and, End conference will be highlighted because the call is a conference call.
+- Your phone will ring, and, End conference will be highlighted because the call is a conference call.
 - Answer your phone, and you are connected to the caller.
 - Click End conference, and both you (the TaskRouter worker) and the caller are disconnected from the conference; the conference is ended.